André Felipe

-André Felipe Ribeiro de Souza, known as André in Brazil and as André Felipe in other countries (born 27 September 1990) is a Brazilian former professional footballer who played as a forward.
+André Felipe Ribeiro de Souza, known as André and André Balada in Brazil and as André Felipe in other countries (born 27 September 1990) is a Brazilian former professional footballer who played as a forward.

 Club career

 André Felipe signed a professional contract with Santos in 2009.

 Santos

 André Felipe made a total of 15 appearances in Campeonato Brasileiro Série A during the 2009/2010 season, scoring 7.
 On 8 May 2010, André scored in the opening game of the Brasileiro versus Botafogo, putting Santos 2–1 ahead in the first half.

 André, wearing the number 9 shirt, was an important member of the victorious Santos team which took the 2010 Paulista crown, topping the table for the majority of the season and beating Santo Andre in the well contested final.
 He was Santos second top scorer during the Paulista season with 13 goals.

 Dynamo Kyiv

 On 15 June 2010, the 19-year-old centre forward left FC Santos and joined Ukrainian club Dynamo Kyiv for €8 million.
 He made his debut for Dynamo Kyiv in a Champions League Playoff Qualifier fir1st leg match against Ajax.
 André Felipe scored his first goal on 27 October against PFC Sevastopol, in a 2–1 win for Dynamo Kyiv.